 The proximity of the site to major roads, the phasing of construction activities, the size of the project, and the size of the construction workforce would determine the magnitude and extent of temporary disruptions to the local transportation network due to construction worker commuters.
 Approximately 10-100 construction workers would be needed to build a green hydrogen facility depending on the size of facility.
 Most facilities would be close to urban areas; therefore, long-term relocation or out-of-state travel may not be necessary since urbanized areas typically have large construction labor forces.
 Local hotels and other short-term lodgings could be used for workers to temporarily stay local to the site if needed, which can minimize traffic.
-Construction workers who commute could travel from large cities in the study area.
+Construction workers commuting from areas around the state would likely drive to a site using highways.
+Workers who commute could travel from large cities in the study area.

-Most of the study area is located close to major roads, which accommodates more traffic than local roads.
+Most of the study area is located close to major roads, which accommodate more traffic than local roads.
 Given the limited number of construction workers and the proximity to major roads, it is likely that there would be minimal congestion added to existing traffic and the transportation network from construction workers.